mwikstrom/scribing/docs/scribing.setimagescale.md

 ## SetImageScale class

-Represents an operation that sets the source of an image
+Represents an operation that sets the scale of an image or a video

 **Signature:**